Warning! There have been changes to the course - please refer to the transition information

 complete no more than 10 subjects at Year 1 level (the first digit of a subject code denotes the level) and complete at least 6 subjects at Year 3 level.

-For the award of Bachelor of Applied Financial Advice (BAppFinA), you must successfully complete 240 credit points, made up of the 19 core subjects and 6 listed or free-choice electives.
+For the award of Bachelor of Applied Financial Advice (BAppFinA), you must successfully complete 240 credit points, made up of the 16 core subjects and 8 electives.

 Note: In accordance with the University's Credit for Prior Learning Policy and notwithstanding the amount of credit which may be given towards the Bachelor of Applied Financial Advice, a student undertaking this program is required to complete a minimum of 8 subjects of second and third year Griffith subjects which are part of the Bachelor of Applied Financial Advice degree requirements and which have not been credited towards another award.

-Students are required to register with Griffith University for this award by completing a registration https://app.secure.griffith.edu.au/griffithpay/Griffith-OUA-Study-Plan.html for a study plan by paying the required fee.
+Students are required to register with Griffith University for this award by completing a registration for a study plan (Griffith OUA - Study Plan) by paying the required fee.
 The non-refundable $150 registration fee is payable when the registration is submitted.

 The $150 fee is not applicable to students who have accepted a Commonwealth supported place.